HTTP-RPC/Kilo/README.md

     </body>
     </html>

-Note that the "orderID" and "customerID" variables are referenced outside of the section declaration, since they are defined by the data dictionary for the order itself, not by the dictionaries for the line items.
+Note that the "orderID" and "customerID" variables are referenced outside of the section declaration, since they are defined by the data dictionary for the order itself, not by the dictionaries for the individual line items.

-If the `getPurchaseOrder()` method is associated with this template (for example, named _order.html_), a GET request for the following URL would execute the method and generate an HTML document reflecting the contents of the order:
+If the `getPurchaseOrder()` method is associated with the preceding template (for example, named _order.html_), a GET request for the following URL would execute the method and generate an HTML document reflecting the contents of the order:

     /orders/order.html?orderID=101